demisto/content/Packs/SophosXGFirewall/Integrations/README.md

 >| Gaming | Gaming Sites and Applications | policy | Individual |

 ### sophos-firewall-web-filter-list
 ***
-List all web filter policies.
-IMPORTANT: listing start at 0 (not 1!)
+Lists all web filter policies.
+IMPORTANT: Listing starts at 0 (not 1)!

 #### Base Command